appsparkler/study/web/performance/morten-hendriksen/class.md

 - GT Metrics (actually Lighthouse)

 ## Performance Metrics
+- TTFB - Time to first byte
+- FP - First Paint - the time it takes before user sees something on the browser.
-- LCP - Largest contentful paint - before the user sees content - text, images, etc.
+- LCP - Largest Contentful Paint - before the user sees content - text, images, etc.
-- FMP - as the name suggests
+- FMP - First Meaningful Paint - as the name suggests
 - TTI - the amount of time it takes to interact with the app

 ## How is a webpage rendered
 - Device > ISP > DNS > ISP - The DNS provides the IP Address we are trying to connect to
 - Once IP Address is available, TCP handshake is established `Browser <> Server`
 - Now the request-response occurs between browser and server
+- First the HTML is downloaded and parsed.
+HTML is head of line (HOL )blocking - i.e. it blocks the retreiving of other assets
 - DOM trees and CSSOM trees are setup for HTML and CSS respectively
 - For all assets except Javascript, the rendering is not blocked.
 - Javascript is render-blocking.
 All rendering (DOM and CSSOM, etc.) is blocked and waits for the Javascript to download before the rendering continues